 • Compounded IN ketamine is not FDA approved and there is no data to support dosing conversion between this drug and SPRAVATO.
 The benefit-risk profile for SPRAVATO has been established while the benefit-risk profile for compounded ketamine nasal spray has not.
 Compounded drugs should only be used in patients whose medical needs cannot be met by an FDA-approved drug.

-• Another FDA alert to patients and healthcare professionals in October 2023 identified potential safety concerns related to the use of compounded ketamine, including oral and sublingual formulations, available from compounders and telemedicine platforms.11
+• Another FDA alert to patients and healthcare professionals in October 2023 identified potential safety concerns related to the use of compounded ketamine, including oral and SL formulations, available from compounders and telemedicine platforms.11

 • Potential safety concerns included abuse and misuse, psychiatric events, increases in blood pressure, respiratory depression, and lower urinary tract and bladder symptoms.
 An additional risk was the lack of onsite (i.e., home) monitoring by healthcare professionals.

-• A retrospective real-world analysis comparing the efficacy of IV ketamine vs SPRAVATO based on Quick Inventory of Depressive Symptomatology self-report (QIDS-SR) score in patients with TRD showed that the response (57.4% vs 60.0%) and remission (42.6% vs 26.7) rates were not significantly different between the 2 groups (P>0.05).12
+• A retrospective real-world analysis comparing the effectiveness of IV ketamine vs SPRAVATO based on QIDS-SR score in patients with TRD showed that the response (57.4% vs 60.0%) and remission (42.6% vs 26.7) rates were not significantly different between the 2 groups (P>0.05).14

-• A retrospective analysis comparing the trajectory of depression severity, based on Montgomery-Åsberg Depression Rating Scale (MADRS) score, between patients treated with up to 8 weeks of IV ketamine and SPRAVATO showed no significant difference between groups.13
+• A retrospective analysis comparing the trajectory of depression severity, based on MADRS score, between patients treated with up to 8 weeks of IV ketamine and SPRAVATO showed no significant difference between groups.15

-• A phase 1 study compared the abuse potential of esketamine to IV ketamine in recreational polydrug users who had experience with perception-altering drugs and found both of them to have similar subjective “drug liking at the moment” and “take drug again” scores.15
+• A phase 1 study compared the abuse potential of esketamine to IV ketamine in recreational polydrug users who had experience with perception-altering drugs and found both of them to have similar subjective “drug liking at the moment” and “take drug again” scores.18

-• Preclinical studies showed, when compared to racemic ketamine, esketamine had an up to 2- to 3-fold higher affinity for the NMDA receptor, facilitating a lower dose volume via the IN route of administration.21-23
+• Preclinical studies showed, when compared to racemic ketamine, esketamine had an up to 2- to 3-fold higher affinity for the NMDA receptor, facilitating a lower dose volume via the IN route of administration.24-26

 product labeling

-SPRAVATO nasal spray is available only through a restricted program under a REMS (Risk Evaluation and Mitigation Strategy) called the SPRAVATO REMS because of the risks of serious adverse outcomes from sedation, dissociation, respiratory depression, and abuse and misuse.24
+SPRAVATO nasal spray is available only through a restricted program under a REMS (Risk Evaluation and Mitigation Strategy) called the SPRAVATO REMS because of the risks of serious adverse outcomes from sedation, dissociation, respiratory depression, and abuse and misuse.27

 Clinical data